htcondor/htcondor-ce/docs/installation/htcondor-ce.md

 Replacing `condorce.example.com` text with your public interface’s hostname and `127.0.0.1` with your public interface’s IP address.

+#### Limiting or disabling locally running jobs on the CE

+If you want to limit or disable jobs running locally on your CE, you will need to configure HTCondor-CE's local and scheduler universes.
+Local and scheduler universes allow jobs to be run on the CE itself, mainly for remote troubleshooting.
+Pilot jobs will not run as local/scheduler universe jobs so leaving them enabled does NOT turn your CE into another worker node.

+The two universes are effectively the same (scheduler universe launches a starter process for each job), so we will be configuring them in unison.

+- **To change the default limit** on the number of locally run jobs (the current default is 20), add the following to `/etc/condor-ce/config.d/99-local.conf`:

+        START_LOCAL_UNIVERSE = TotalLocalJobsRunning + TotalSchedulerJobsRunning < <JOB-LIMIT>
+        START_SCHEDULER_UNIVERSE = $(START_LOCAL_UNIVERSE)

+    Where `<JOB-LIMIT>` is the maximum number of jobs allowed to run locally

+- **To only allow a specific user** to start locally run jobs, add the following to `/etc/condor-ce/config.d/99-local.conf`:

+        START_LOCAL_UNIVERSE = target.Owner =?= "<USERNAME>"
+        START_SCHEDULER_UNIVERSE = $(START_LOCAL_UNIVERSE)

+   Change `<USERNAME>` for the username allowed to run jobs locally

+- **To disable** locally run jobs, add the following to `/etc/condor-ce/config.d/99-local.conf`:

+        START_LOCAL_UNIVERSE = False
+        START_SCHEDULER_UNIVERSE = $(START_LOCAL_UNIVERSE)

 #### Enabling the monitoring web interface